walterhiggins/WMPJS/book-outline.md

 For the Ender Bow recipe, we're going to base our new recipe on the existing Bow recipe but add some ingredients to give the Bow its special powers.
 You'll notice that for a standard Bow recipe, there are 3 empty slots in the grid.
 We're going to use these slots adding a new ingredient to each of the 3 empty slots to craft an Ender Bow.

-The ingredient we're going to add is *Ender Pearls*.
+The ingredient we're going to add is *Ender Pearl*.
 These are obtained from teleporting Endermen so it makes sense they should be ingredients for an Ender Bow.
 You could of course choose whatever material you like.
 You could for example decide that an extra block of grass in the middle is all that's needed to create an Ender Bow.
 For players that might not make the new Item very interesting.
 Any new item you add to the game should be interesting both in what it does *and* how it's constructed.
 New items should not be *too* easy to make - especially if they're powerful like the Ender Bow.
-Ender Pearls are difficult enough to obtain in survival mode that they make for good ingredients for the Ender Bow.
+Ender Pearls are difficult to obtain in survival mode so they make for good ingredients for the Ender Bow.
 So our Ender Bow will be constructed using the following recipe:

 ![Crafting Recipe for a Bow](images/chapter-16/ender-bow-recipe-not-yet.png)